srImathE satakOpAya nama:

 See nanjIyar‘s introduction.

-    Fourth pAsuram – Wind being an entity which pervades, not being stationed in the same place due to separation from its dear ones, hiding/covering its body with dust like those who are in separation who sends messages to their lovers, was cool like those whose fever was discharged.
-Seeing that, she asks “Are you also going through the same suffering as me?”.
+Fourth pAsuram – Wind being an entity which pervades, not being stationary due to separation from its dear ones, hiding/covering its body with dust, just like those who are in separation who send messages to their beloved, was cool like those whose fever was cured.
+Seeing that, she asks “Are you also going through the same suffering as I?”

 kadalum malaiyum visumbum thuzhAy em pOl

 sudar koL irAp pagal thunjAyAl thaN vAdAy!

 udalam nOy uRRAyO Uzhi thORUzhiyE

 Word-by-Word meanings (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 thaN – cool (like a body cured of fever)

 vAdAy – Oh northerly wind!

 visumbum – and sky